 Firmness – having a choice of soft, medium, and firm will give your back the support it needs while easing pressure points.

-Zone – some mattresses (such as our Vispring and Obasan) allow you to have a different firmness for feet, back and hip, and shoulder and neck areas.
+Zone – some mattresses (such as our Vispring and Obasan) allow you to have a different firmness for feet, back, hip, and shoulder and neck areas.

-Your sleeping position and your mattress should help, not hinder your rest.
+Your sleeping position and your mattress should help, not hinder, your rest.
 Look for the most comfortable bed your money can buy!
-That way, you can spend one-third of your life on a mattress that helps and does not hurt your back.
+You can spend one-third of your life on a mattress that helps and does not hurt your back.